Skip to content

 A very special type of programming language is script languages called also command or macro languages.
 In principle, for any job we may invent a special language.
 If we can, we do it.
 So, of course any operating system has its script language: the IBM mainframe JCL, DOS “bat” (very poor), UNIX shell programming, quite good but unfortunately every UNIX variant has a slightly different one.
 Many application programs have one - called a macro language: editors (WordPerfect, Word, OpenOffice, …), data bases (Access, MySQL, …), Spreadsheets (Excel, QuatroPro, …), Internet applications (Browsers, …).
 We had better stop the list - effectively it could contain all application programs.
 There were attempts to introduce BASIC as a common macro language at least for MS Windows applications, with little success.

 There is a hope that eventually XML notation will become a lingua franca of the computer world.
-Interestingly, XML is not a programming language but just a data description language and it can be used only with some execution environment which gives the data the true interpretation.
+Interestingly, XML is not a programming language but just a data description language, and it can be used only with some execution environment which gives the data the true interpretation.
 Anyway, it seems that it could solve the Tower of Babel mess existing in script, command and macro languages.

 There are many languages

 In such a way we reach the end of this short history of programming languages.
 If a reader programs at the moment for instance in Prolog or Lisp he could ask why his programming language has been omitted.
 There are several languages whose only reason for existence is that they have been developed for a very specific application domain and outside that domain they are just useless.
 The list of such specific applications and corresponding languages is long.
-For instance many years ago I have tried to program in APL and I was enthusiastic about the compactness of the language - for some mathematical exercises it was a perfect tool.
+For instance many years ago I have tried to program in APL, and I was enthusiastic about the compactness of the language - for some mathematical exercises it was a perfect tool.
 But it was also obvious that that language is just a toy that will never reach any importance.

 As a final comment, we suggest that most programming languages do not “scale” very well.
 They are easy to use for writing small and self-contained programs, but for real-life and very complex projects the control structures are such as to make the final code almost impossible to comprehend in its entirety.